G. Harrold Carswell: Supreme Court nomination

 Meanwhile, feminists accused him of being an opponent of women's rights.
 Various women, including U.S. Congresswoman Patsy Mink and Betty Friedan, testified before the Senate, opposed his nomination.
 They described a case in which Judge Carswell refused a rehearing for a complainant who was the mother of preschool children.

-During the hearings concerns about Carswell's mediocre skill as a jurist were raised as well.
+During the hearings, concerns about Carswell's mediocre skill as a jurist were raised as well.
 By one assessment, it was reported, 40 percent of his rulings had been overturned on appeal.
-Louis H. Pollak, then dean of Yale Law School, testified that: "There is nothing in these opinions that suggests more than at very best a level of modest competence, no more than that."
-Senator George McGovern of South Dakota said of Carswell, "I find his record to be distinguished largely by two qualities: racism and mediocrity."
+Louis H. Pollak, then dean of Yale Law School, testified that "there is nothing in these opinions that suggests more than at very best a level of modest competence, no more than that."
+Senator George McGovern of South Dakota said that "I find his record to be distinguished largely by two qualities: racism and mediocrity."
 In response, Senator Roman Hruska of Nebraska suggested that critics were focusing on Carswell's scholarship because they didn't like that he was a Southerner.
 Later, Hruska famously told reporters:

 Even if he were mediocre, there are a lot of mediocre judges and people and lawyers.
 They are entitled to a little representation, aren't they, and a little chance?
 We can't have all Brandeises, Frankfurters and Cardozos.

 The remark was criticized by many as being anti-semitic, which further damaged Carswell's cause.

 Despite the testimony given about his civil rights record, on February 16, 1970, the Judiciary Committee voted 13–4 to forward the nomination to the full Senate with a favorable recommendation.
 After opponents of Carswell failed, by a 44–52 vote, to return the nomination to the Judiciary committee for further review on April 6, the Senate rejected Carswell's nomination on April 8, 1970, by a 45–51 vote, with 13 Republicans joining 38 Democrats in voting "no".

-Not since Grover Cleveland, in 1893–94, had the Senate rejected two of the president's Supreme Court nominees.
-President Nixon accused Democrats of having an anti-Southern bias as a result saying, "... the real reason for their rejection was their legal philosophy, a philosophy that I share, of strict construction of the Constitution, and also the accident of their birth, the fact that they were born in the South ...
+Between the rejections of Haynsworth and of Carswell, the Senate rejected two of a single president's Supreme Court nominees.
+Before Nixon, the Senate had not done so since Grover Cleveland in 1893–94.
+As a result, President Nixon accused Democrats of having an anti-Southern bias, saying: "... the real reason for their rejection was their legal philosophy, a philosophy that I share, of strict construction of the Constitution, and also the accident of their birth, the fact that they were born in the South ...
 I understand the bitter feelings of millions of Americans who live in the South about the act of regional discrimination that took place in the Senate yesterday."
-Later that April, the president nominated Harry Blackmun to fill the Fortas vacancy.
+Later that April, the president nominated Midwestern judge Harry Blackmun to fill the Fortas vacancy.
 He was later confirmed in a 94–0 vote on May 12.